Khmer inscriptions: Inscriptions in ancient Khmer

 Ancient Khmer first appears on inscriptions at the end of the 7th century.
 Khmer inscriptions written in ancient Khmer are most often in prose and are usually a more or less detailed inventory of the offerings received by a sanctuary.
 These inscriptions, such as the Grande Inscription d'Angkor, reveal precious information about the culture of Cambodia.
 Their content has also been found at least in one instance to match that of the Royal Chronicles of Cambodia.

 It is believed that the population expressed some sort of resistance with regard to the Sanskrit language, which necessitated the use of indigenous language to make known the royal orders and the charters which affected the life of the autochthonous populations.

 Khmer inscriptions use an alphabet stemming from Southern India.
-This early alphabet evolved into the actual form of Khmer.
-At the end of the 9th century, King Yasovarman I attempted to introduce a new form of script probably from Northern India but this attempt to not last beyond his own reign.
+This early alphabet evolved into the modern form of Khmer script.
+At the end of the 9th century, King Yasovarman I attempted to introduce a new form of script probably from Northern India, but this attempt did not last beyond his own reign.